 Local Dentists and Local Orthodontists can get a better idea of the jaw and skeletal mouth alignment.
 Ceph x-ray and provide a good view of the skull and jaw.
 This dental imagery x-ray is generally called a “ceph x-ray” by dentists and orthodontists.
 Your local orthodontics office can have a wide variety of 3-D and 2-D dental imaging machines.

-Another common dental imaging machine is called a panoramic x-ray machine.
-These are called pano or pan x-rays.
+Another common dental imaging machine is called a panoramic X-ray machine.
+These are called pano or pan X-rays.
 Pan x-ray machines and common intraoral dental x-rays, can provide good digital dental images.
-The ceph machine if done right - can provide vital information to dentists about the patient’s teeth alignment, jaw muscles, and the jaw relation to each other.
+The ceph machine if done right - can provide vital information to dentists about the patient’s teeth alignment, jaw muscles, and jaw relation to each other.

-Clear aligners allow teeth to be moved using clear plastic type of trays that are changed by the patient every week or two.
-They look like a mouthguard, but are not.
+Clear aligners allow teeth to be moved using the clear plastic type of trays that are changed by the patient every week or two.
+They look like a mouthguard but are not.
 Planned with sophisticated dental software, your dentist works with orthodontic technicians to predict how teeth will move when pressure is applied with these clear aligner trays.
-Common local clear aligner question is - how often should I change the trays?
+A common local clear aligner question is - how often should I change the trays?
 The trays are changed every 1 to 2 weeks.